Mishkanian/Pewlett-Hackard-Analysis/README.md

 ![eligible_mentors](https://github.com/Mishkanian/Pewlett-Hackard-Analysis/blob/main/Query%20Images/eligible_mentor_chart.png)

 After analyzing the copmany employment records, it is found that 1,549 current employees would qualify for becoming mentors.
-The percentage of title distribution in relation to total mentors and total retirees are similar.
-Although this is helpful, there are not enough new employees to be mentored.
+Interestingly, while only 10% of mentors have the title "Senior Engineer," approximately 32.5% of retirees are Senior Engineers.
+Although having these mentors are helpful, there are not enough new employees to be trained.
 Therefore, if Pewlett-Hackard decides to create a mentorship program to counteract the large wave of retirement headed towards the company, it is recommended to widely expand hiring efforts.

 **Author: Michael Mishkanian**